tezine/Markdowns/Frameworks/Angular/Angular.md

 # POC

 * There's a Proof of Concept project following this material.
 You can find the code [here](./POC).
 The purpose of the POC is to exemplify all subjects mentioned in this document.
-It's composed by an Angular workspace with 1 application (core-project), 1 Angular library (users-lib)...
+It's composed by an Angular workspace with 1 application (core-project), 1 Angular library (users-lib), 1 Angular module (extra) ...
-* It uses Material Design components, bootstrap css, internationalization, animations, services, template and reactive forms and many other features.
+* It uses Material Design components, bootstrap css, internationalization, animations, services, lazy loading, template and reactive forms and many other features.

 ![alt text](POC.jpg "Screenshot")

-# Project Structure
+# Workspace File Structure

-* There's a best practice article describing a great approach [here]([https://www.tektutorialshub.com/angular/angular-folder-structure-best-practices/#:~:text=References-,Folder%20for%20each%20Angular%20Module,named%20after%20the%20Module%20Name.](https://www.tektutorialshub.com/angular/angular-folder-structure-best-practices/#:~:text=References-,Folder for each Angular Module,named after the Module Name.))
+* It is recommended to create a workspace whenever you want to start a new application from scratch.
+There's a detailed description on Angular website [here](https://angular.io/guide/file-structure) and a great tutorial provided by the community [here](https://www.tektutorialshub.com/angular/angular-folder-structure-best-practices/).
+* Explaining the basics, we usually have a single application inside the workspace and several libraries and modules.
+Components, Pipes, Directives, Services can be added into any of these 3.
+All files can ben created by using `ng` command line interface.
+Usually, each Angular component creates 3 files (html, ts, and spec.ts).
+The `spec.ts` is a [Jasmine](https://jasmine.github.io/) BDD file for testing purposes.
+If your editor  supports file nesting, there's no need to add each component into a new folder.
+There are many flags available that you can set while adding a new file using `ng`, and you may choose the best match for your goals.
+* It's highly recommended that you split your application into several modules.
+This way, you won't have a frontend monolith loaded from a single chunk file.
+The accompanying POC exemplify on how to create the file structures when using modules and libraries.
+* Here are some important files in the workspace:
+  * angular.json: It's the workspace configuration file.
+Here you'll find all projects that belong to the workspace and specific configurations for each one.
+  * package.json : Different of a standard package.json, this file configures the npm dependencies used by all projects inside the workspace.
+  * tsconfig.json: Similar to the package.json, this file is workspace wide.
+Whatever you define for your typescript configuration, it applies to all projects.

 # Modules and Libraries

 In Angular, sometimes we get confused on when to create a library and when to create a Angular Module.
 Here are the basic differences between them:

 * [Module](https://angular.io/guide/architecture-modules): A Module resides inside the project and it's only used within it.
 We can add components and others into the module and load the module at runtime when needed.
 A common scenario is to do Lazy Loading triggered by a specific route in your website.
 Ex: /users load the Users module, containing all users components, services... .
-Unfortunately, this approach requires you to download the module source code in order to accomplish the lazy load, and that's why it's called as "mono repository" approach.
+Unfortunately, this approach requires you to download the module source code in order to accomplish the lazy load, and that's why it's called as "mono repository/monorepo" approach.
 * [Library](https://angular.io/guide/libraries): A library is more appropriate when you wish to share it with several projects.
 This way, the application that uses the library doesn't have to access the library code, only the compiled bundle.
 It's even possible to do lazy loading of a library without having its source code, but it requires you to define a module wrapper into the consumer application.
+When working with complex projects, splitting codes into libraries is a good approach.
+This way, you are free from monorepo, so you don't need to download the entire workspace in order to modify something inside a specific library.

 ## Libraries